April 7, 2018 | 9am - 4:30pm

 Paul is author to several books including Work Matters: Lessons from Scripture, Taking Your Soul to Work: Overcoming the Nine Deadly Sins of the Workplace, Thoughtful Parenting: A Manual of Wisdom for Home and Family, Seven Days of Faith: Every Day Alive with God, The Complete Book of Everyday Christianity: An A-to-Z Guide to Following Christ in Every Aspect of Life, Doing God’s Business: Meaning and Motivation for the Marketplace, and is author to the Blog - Are You A Rich Fool?

-Sophia Lee Hyun – Sophia Lee was born in Jeonju, South Korea and grew up in Singapore and Northern Virginia.
+Sophia Lee So Hyun – Sophia Lee was born in Jeonju, South Korea and grew up in Singapore and Northern Virginia.
 She graduated from the University of Southern California with degrees in print journalism and East Asian language and culture, speaks English, Korean, Mandarin, and "adequately eavesdrops on Spanish conversations."
 Sophia has worked for the Chicago Tribune, Los Angeles Times, and is now a features reporter and journalist for WORLD Magazine and is a self-described "coffee jugging journalist."
-Her interests include culture, photography, faith, food, history, Russian literature, travel, arts, personal finance, international relations, dance, mental health, and eating disorders.
+Her interests include culture, faith, food, history, Russian literature, travel, international relations, mental health, and eating disorders.
 She lives in Los Angeles with her cat, Shalom.